yagopv/BgEngine_Azure/README.markdown

 **Add the BgEngine platform**

-Create a folder named BgEngine in the parent directory where your existing Azure solution directory is. (ex: If your existing solution is in “C:\Projects\MyAzureProject” then create a directory named “C:\Projects\BgEngine” and download the latest BgEngine.Azure code from Codeplex (add url here)
+Create a folder named BgEngine in the parent directory where your existing Azure solution directory is. (ex: If your existing solution is in “C:\Projects\MyAzureProject” then create a directory named “C:\Projects\BgEngine” and download the latest BgEngine.Azure code from Codeplex (https://github.com/downloads/yagopv/BgEngine_Azure/BgEngine_Azure.sqlce)

 Right-click your solution and choose Add… Existing project… Navigate to the BgEngine folder on your local machine and add the projects: